exercism/problem-specifications/ocr-numbers.md

 # Step One

-To begin with, convert a simple binary font to a string containing 0 and 1.
+To begin with, convert a simple binary font to a string containing 0 or 1.

 The binary font uses pipes and underscores, four rows high and three columns wide.